Graduate Student Handbook

 Use this listserv to ask the DGSs if other courses would qualify: [email protected].

-T4 – Electives
+T4 – Electives (two required)

 Students are required to take 25 points for all four tiers combined.
 Students entering the program with a Masters degree must take all Tier 1 courses but are exempted from three points of courses in another tier (so must take a total of 22 points).